-The Brown Global Health Faculty Development Fellowship was started in 2010 to provide FM physicians with the additional global health and faculty development skills necessary to assist with the development of pre-doctoral, residency, clinical, and research education in emerging health care systems in low- and middle-income countries (LMIC’s).
+The Brown Global Health Faculty Development Fellowship was started in 2010 to provide FM physicians with the additional global health, health equity, and faculty development skills necessary to assist with the development of pre-doctoral, residency, clinical, and research education in underserved settings locally and globally.
 As an academic family medicine department with a long history of involvement in global health, the Department of Family Medicine at Brown is particularly well situated to provide faculty development in this area.
 This fellowship was developed and is funded through a unique, sustainable collaboration between Thundermist Community Health Center, Blackstone Valley Community Health Center (BVCHC), and the Department of Family Medicine.
 The community health centers, the family medicine department and the hospitals associated with each provide a rich learning environment.
 Thundermist Health Center and BVCHC were chosen because in addition to their care of underserved communities in Rhode Island, their staff is actively involved in global health.

 Overall Aim of the Program:

-- To prepare family physicians for future leadership roles in global health and medical education.
+- To prepare family physicians for future leadership roles in global health, health equity, and medical education.

 - To create a partnership with local community health centers to promote shared commitment to the underserved.